Variant Effect Predictor Examples and use cases

 Pre-computed scores and predictions can be retrieved by downloading this file and running VEP with the PolyPhen_SIFT plugin:

-curl -O http://ftp.ensembl.org/pub/current_variation/pangenomes/Human/homo_sapiens_pangenome_PolyPhen_SIFT_20240502.db
+curl -O https://ftp.ensembl.org/pub/current_variation/pangenomes/Human/homo_sapiens_pangenome_PolyPhen_SIFT_20240502.db

 vep -i test.vcf --offline \